 One of the things a person with an elderly loved one might be quite concerned about is the financial well-being of their elderly loved one.
 One thing that sometimes is part of such concern is the worry that their loved one will end up being victimized by a fraudster or a scammer.

 Data from the Federal Trade Commission indicates that scams and fraud attempts are increasingly being targeted at elderly individuals.
 The data regards complaints made to the agency about scams and fraud.
 According to the data, in 2013, scam/fraud complaints made by individuals at least 60 years of age made up over a quarter (27 percent) of all scam/fraud complaints made to the agency during the year.
 In contrast, in 2010, scam/fraud complaints made by individuals of this age group only made up 14 percent of the total scam/fraud complaints made to the agency during the year.

-Individuals who are concerned that a mental health condition that their elderly loved one has may be making their loved one particularly vulnerable to financial harms may want to talk with an attorney about whether requesting a conservatorship might be an appropriate step for trying to protect their loved one.
+Individuals who are concerned that a mental health condition that their elderly loved one has maybe made their loved one particularly vulnerable to financial harm may want to talk with an attorney about whether requesting a conservatorship might be an appropriate step for trying to protect their loved one.

 Source: Nasdaq, "Elder fraud cases on the rise," May 5, 2015